TRENDING

-The Astronauts Stranded in Space Can Now Breathe.
+The Astronauts Stranded in Space Can Breathe Easily.
 10 Years Ago, NASA Made a Last-Minute Decision That Changed Their Fate

 In 2014, the space agency signed a crucial contract for the future of the space race.